wvan1901/Neofy/README.md

 Why a cli app?
 I usually develop with tmux so I can quickly switch to the app.
 Why not just do ... etc?
-I had a problem which I wnated to solve by coding, not the most optimal solution by the most fun for me.
+I had a problem which I wnated to solve by coding, not the most optimal solution but the most fun for me.

 # Installation
-TODO: Finish writing section\
+Currently this app is under development so no current installation.
+You can run the app as a golang program.
 To run this project you will need to have spotifys developer access.
 You will need to set up a application & copy the client id & client secret.
-With this you will need to add the following .env file in the root directory:
+For steps on how to do this follow spotify [guide](https://developer.spotify.com/documentation/web-api/concepts/apps) With this you will need to add the following .env file in the root directory:
 ```
 SPOTIFY_CLIENT_ID=<YOUR_CLIENT_ID>